daavoo/pyntcloud/docs/filters_dev.rst

 At the very least, all filters receive a PyntCloud when they are instantiated.

-The `Filter.exctract_info` method must be overridden in order to extract and save the information required to compute the filter in a attribute.
+The `Filter.extract_info` method must be overridden in order to extract and save the information required to compute the filter in a attribute.

 See SUBMODULE BASE CLASS below for more information.